 The new wind farm consists of 80 Siemens SWT-3.6 wind turbines, with a capacity of 3.6MW each, installed on monopile foundations at water depths between 25m and 35m.
-The turbine has a rotor diameter of 120m and a hub height of 78.25m.
+Each turbine has a rotor diameter of 120m and hub height of 78.25m.

 The wind turbines were delivered using the Esvagt Froude offshore service fleet.
 The turbine components were produced at a number of sites in Denmark and delivered to base port Sassnitz Mukran for further delivery to the plant site.
 The steel towers, nacelle and rotor blades were stored and preassembled up to three months prior to the start of installation.

-The wind farm is controlled and maintained from the control room in Barhöft.
+The wind farm is controlled and maintained from a control room in Barhöft.

 Ownership and financing of Baltic 2 wind farm